qualityshepherd/brine/assets/posts/southern_coast.md

 ### HEXES

 **0101 Dark Tower**
-A shabby stone tower rises from tall grass.
+A shabby stone tower rises from overgrown grass.
 Its pale stones etched with fading runes, obscured beneath tangled vines.
 No path leads to its door; windows dark and silent.
 Even in bright sun, the tower casts no shadow. **Varjo** (`Shadow Mage, Hermit, Obsessive`), a forgotten mage, now lives within his tower's _shadow_, writing a book he believes will make him immortal.
-He can't abide trespassers; he calls from his dark tower, warning any who come too close to fuck off!—his mind consumed by the fear of discovery.
+He can't abide trespassers; he calls from his dark tower a warning to any who come too close: _"you there... do fuck off!"_

 **0102 Razor's Edge**: A mountain stream violently carves a path, waters churning with deadly fury.
 A single weathered bridge—more rope and rotting planks than structure—spans the chasm.
 It looks unlikely to bear anything heavier than a whisper.